FernandoGMorales/upgrade-test/README.md

 # upgrade-test
 -The app is a Spring boot app

 -The DB is H2 (memory DB), I know that DB is mainly for testing purposes, but I've foused on requeriments and constraints.

--In order to provide scalability, the app has been built as Docker image and has been configured to run in a cluster with up to 5 replicas.
+-In order to provide scalability, the app has been built as Docker image and has been configured to run as a service in a cluster, and scale up to 5 replicas.
 For true scalability the image should be deployed as a service in a cluster like Google cloud, Docker swarm, Amazon AWS, etc.

 -I've decided to add integration tests, altough not required, but it's hard to provide quality without them.